 Decisions of the JTAB are communicated to both organizations for immediate implementation.
 They shall not be subject to appeal for at least 3 years.

-Joint Technical Committees (JTC)
+Joint Technical Committees (JTC) and Joint Project Committees (JPC)

-Joint technical committees may be established by a common decision of the ISO/TMB and IEC1.10 SMB, or by a decision of the JTAB.Role of the Chief Executive Officer
+1.3.2.1 JTC and JPC may be established by a common decision of the ISO/TMB and IEC/SMB, or by a decision of the JTAB.

+1.3.2.2 For JPC, one organization has the administrative responsibility.
+This shall be decided by mutual agreement between the two organizations.

+Participation is based on the one member/country, one vote principle.

+Where two national bodies in the same country elect to participate in a JPC then one shall be identified as having the administrative responsibility.
+The national body with the administrative responsibility has the responsibility of coordinating activities in their country, including the circulation of documents, commenting and voting.

+Otherwise the normal procedures for project committees are followed (see 1.10).

+Role of the Chief Executive Officer

 The Chief Executive Officer of the respective organization is responsible, inter alia, for implementing the ISO/IEC Directives and other rules for the technical work.
 For this purpose, the office of the CEO arranges all contacts between the technical committees, the council board and the technical management board.